Feral Cat Colony Microchip Scanner Story: Which kind of pet microchip reader did Maria need?

 Mija was eating.
 Mija was around.
 Maria still needed to trap her and get her fixed.
 Now there was another problem: who was the boy?

 Maria showed me two blurry photos on her phone, which is apparently the official evidence format of all outdoor-cat situations.
 The first was Big Orange, a broad-faced orange cat near a parking curb with the energy of a man who had unpaid tickets.
 The second was The Senator, a black cat staring down from a concrete fence.
 That cat looked like he had never answered a direct question in his life.
-Appropriately named.

 Maria was not sure which one was the father.
 She was not even sure whether one, both, or neither was the next problem.
 She just knew she had to figure out who she could trap, when she could get a vet appointment, and how to keep another litter from happening.